 Linkedin is the B2B purchase and connections hub.
 50% of B2B buyers use Linkedin for research on a product, service, or company before making a purchase.

 Want to start getting in front of more businesses for those bigger contracts?
 Get on Linkedin.
-Linkedin uses similar targeting methods as Facebook, but nowhere near as advanced.
+Linkedin uses similar targeting methods like Facebook, but nowhere near as advanced.

 The typical “ads” you would want to promote would be links to blogs or articles with quality information to the reader.
 This isn’t a place to sell what you have, rather a place to share your wealth of knowledge to help push a decision maker in trusting your brand.

-UPDATE: Google+ is scheduled for an August 2019 shutdown following a bug that was found in the platform during a 2018 audit that exposed data of as many 500 million users.
+UPDATE: As of April, 2nd, 2019, Google+ has been shut down following a bug that was found in the platform during a 2018 audit that exposed data of as many 500 million users.
 Read more here.